ON THIS PAGE: You will learn about the different types of treatments doctors use for people with Hodgkin lymphoma. Use the menu to see other pages.

 Immunotherapy, also called biologic therapy, is designed to boost the body's natural defenses to fight the cancer.
 It uses materials made either by the body or in a laboratory to improve, target, or restore immune system function.

 There are side effects from these immunotherapy treatments, but they are generally mild.
 It is important to talk with your doctor about all immunotherapy side effects.
-There is some concern that allogeneic bone marrow transplantation (see below) may be more dangerous in people who have received 1 of these drugs.
+There is some concern that allogeneic bone marrow transplantation may be more dangerous in people who have received 1 of these drugs.
 Doctors do not yet know if it is safe to combine PD-1 inhibitors with other treatments for Hodgkin lymphoma or if these drugs would be useful in treating Hodgkin lymphoma that has not recurred.

 Different types of immunotherapy can cause different side effects.
 Common side effects include skin reactions, flu-like symptoms, diarrhea, and weight changes.
 Talk with your doctor about possible side effects for the immunotherapy recommended for you.
 Learn more about the basics of immunotherapy.

-Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
+Radiation therapy is the use of high-energy x-rays or protons to destroy cancer cells.
 A radiation oncologist is a doctor who specializes in giving radiation therapy to treat cancer.
 Radiation therapy for Hodgkin lymphoma is always external-beam radiation therapy, which is radiation given from a machine outside the body.
 A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set number of days or weeks.